flowx-ai/docs-flowx/versioned_docs/version-3.0.0/platform-deep-dive/core-components/core-extensions/integration-management/integration-management.md

 After defining one integration (inside **Integration management**) you can open a compatible node and start using them.

 :::info
-Integrations are used with the following nodes: [task nodes](../../../../building-blocks/node/task-node/task-node.md), [user task nodes](../../../../building-blocks/node/user-task-node/user-task-node.md), [message send tasks](../../../../building-blocks/node/message-send-received-task-node.md#message-send-task), and [message receive tasks](../../../../building-blocks/node/message-send-received-task-node.md#message-receive-task)).
+Integrations are used with the following nodes: [task nodes](../../../../building-blocks/node/task-node/task-node.md), [user task nodes](../../../../building-blocks/node/user-task-node/user-task-node.md), [send message tasks](../../../../building-blocks/node/message-send-received-task-node.md#message-send-task), and [receive message tasks](../../../../building-blocks/node/message-send-received-task-node.md#message-receive-task).
 :::

 You can easily create or import an integration using the **Integration management** feature just by accessing **FLOWX.AI Admin → Integration management**.